There's no doubt about it...

-Make no mistake; the legal marijuana market is booming.
-But that doesn't mean all marijuana stocks are going to make you rich.
+Make no mistake: The legal marijuana market is booming.
+But this doesn't mean all marijuana stocks will make you rich...

 A few years ago, roughly 90% of all legal marijuana stocks were dogs, scams, and fly-by-night operations.

-There was a huge run, then a huge crash.
+There was a huge run and then a huge crash.
 What remained was a handful of companies that were actually legitimate.

-It's unfortunate that it had to go down this way, but it's really no different than any other new, exciting market.
+It's unfortunate that it had to go down this way, but it's really no different from any other new, exciting market.

 That being said, a sizable portion of the marijuana space has been cleared of the empty shells and laggards.

-Of course, the question is, which are the best marijuana stocks to own in 2018?
+Of course, the question remains: Which are the best marijuana stocks to own in 2018?

 The Marijuana Industry's Best Friend

-There are three things I want in a legal marijuana stock.
+There are three things that I want in a legal marijuana stock...